French Dip

 The French Dip was created in Los Angeles, California, in the early 1900s, though the exact origin is disputed.
 Two restaurants, Philippe’s and Cole’s, both claim to have invented it around 1918–1919.

-The sandwich consists of thinly sliced roast beef on a French roll, served with au jus (beef juices) for dipping.
-Legend has it that the “dip” occurred either accidentally—when the roll was dropped into the meat drippings—or intentionally, as a way to soften stale bread.
+The sandwich consists of thinly sliced roast beef on a French roll, served with au jus, or beef juices, for dipping.
+Legend has it that the “dip” occurred either accidentally, when the roll was dropped into the meat drippings, or intentionally as a way to soften stale bread.

 Despite its name, the French Dip is an American invention, not from France.
-It became popular in Los Angeles diners and has since spread across the U.S., becoming a staple in casual restaurants and delis.
+It became popular in Los Angeles diners and has since spread across the United States, becoming a staple in casual restaurants and delis.

 Fun Facts